polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 ### Magic's integrated support chatbot

 In addition, Magic integrates a support chatbot directly into its dashboard.
 This provides you with integrated help directly from the dashboard.
-Click the chat button in the top right corner in your dashboard to access this chatbot.
+Click the AI chatbot button at the bottom of the navigation sidebar to access this chatbot.

 ![Screenshot of Magic's integrated support chatbot](/assets/images/integrated-chatbot.jpeg)